 Joyce is an award-winning plein air artist.
-The term plein air means "in the open air" and was first used by the French Impressionists.
+She loves painting with oils and favors landscapes.
+Plein air was first used by the French Impressionists and means "in the open air."
 She has painted in Giverny, France at the home and garden of the famous French Impressionist Claude Monet.
-Monet is named as one of her strongest influences as well as Henri Matisse, Joaquin Sorolla, John Singer Sargent, and Nicolai Fechin.
+Monet is named as one of her strongest influences as well as Henri Matisse, Joaquin Sorolla, John Singer Sargent and Georgia O'Keeffe.

 California Art Club

 Laguna Plein Air Painters, LPAPA